Boyle–Linetti Wedding: Plot

 The wedding of Lynn Boyle (Stephen Root) and Darlene Linetti (Sandra Bernhard) is approaching and Gina (Chelsea Peretti) and Boyle (Joe Lo Truglio) are making their best effort to make a perfect wedding.
 As the minister has left, Gina asks Terry (Terry Crews) to become the minister.
 After Terry's failed attempts (due to him constantly breaking down while reading it), Gina has Holt (Andre Braugher) act as the minister.

 Jake (Andy Samberg) is assigned to get the wedding ring and also plans to meet with a former classmate who dumped him.
 However, he agrees to help Amy (Melissa Fumero) catch a perp before the wedding.
 They catch the perp and arrive at the wedding.
 However, Jake discovers he lost the ring while fighting the perp and they go back to retrieve it.
 They find it but it gets stuck on Jake's finger.
 They return to the wedding where Terry pulls the ring off his finger.
 However, he also finds that the classmate dumped him again for another man.

 While helping with the wedding, Gina finds that Lynn is suffering a nervous breakdown.
 As Boyle fails to make him reason, Gina manages to convince him about his bright future with Darlene.
 The wedding goes as planned and Holt delivers a great speech at the wedding, remarking that he delivered something he wanted for his and Kevin's (Marc Evan Jackson) wedding.
-After the wedding, Holt and Kevin discuss marrying again.
+After the wedding, Holt and Kevin discuss holding a proper wedding.